conor-99/HackTrinity19Writeups/README.md

 But for `XX` only this line is printed:
 `openat(AT_FDCWD, "/dev/shm/denovo_18588_layer1", O_RDWR|O_CREAT|O_EXCL|O_NOFOLLOW|O_CLOEXEC, 0600) = 3`

-We know have a way to detect when each two character pair is correct.
+We now have a way to detect when each two character pair is correct.
 We can try and write a Python script to generate the key:

 ```python
 import os, string